 This code of conduct sets out the expected behaviour for volunteers attending school trips.
 Volunteers should read and sign this form, showing that they understand and agree to follow this code while acting on behalf of the school.
-If you feel you cannot agree with this code, please speak to Sophie Gooding at the earliest opportunity and withdraw from the trip.
+If you feel you cannot agree with this code, please speak to [insert member of staff] at the earliest opportunity and withdraw from the trip.